 Nature of activities: Catholic Relief Services - United States Conference of Catholic Bishops (CRS) was founded in 1943 and is the international humanitarian aid and development agency of the United States Conference of Catholic Bishops (USCCB).
-CRS is governed by a board composed of a Cardinal and 12 U.S. Bishops elected from the USCCB, the General Secretary of the Conference, and one religious and five lay members.
-Headquartered in Baltimore, Maryland, CRS provides services in approximately 90 countries through approximately 69 offices around the world.
+CRS is governed by a board composed of a Cardinal and 13 U.S. Bishops elected from the USCCB, the General Secretary of the Conference, and one religious and six lay members.
+Headquartered in Baltimore, Maryland, CRS provides services in approximately 94 countries through approximately 69 offices around the world.

-CRS is exempt from Federal income taxes under Section 501(c)(3) of the Internal Revenue Code (IRC) and is an organization listed in the 2011 edition of the Official Catholic Directory.
+CRS is exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code (IRC) and is an organization listed in the 2013 edition of the Official Catholic Directory.

 CRS has a wholly owned subsidiary, Catholic Relief Services Foundation, Inc. (the Foundation) which conducts certain fundraising activities on behalf of CRS.
 The Chairman and President of CRS serve, along with other elected individuals, as members of the board of the Foundation.
+There was no financial activity within the Foundation for the year ended September 30, 2013.

-Mission statement: Catholic Relief Services carries out the commitment of the Bishops of the United States to assist the poor and vulnerable overseas.
+Mission statement: "Catholic Relief Services carries out the commitment of the Bishops of the United States to assist the poor and vulnerable overseas.
 We are motivated by the Gospel of Jesus Christ to cherish, preserve and uphold the sacredness and dignity of all human life, foster charity and justice, and embody Catholic social and moral teaching as we act to: